parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-400-ping.md

 We will see how to manage the wireless interfaces [in the next tutorial](tuto-500-wireless.md).

-But for now we will run the same ping as before, from `fit01` to `google.fr`, but using the `data` interface, so we can see how to turn these on and off.
+But for now we will run ping from `fit01` to `fit02`, and using the `data` interface on each node, so we can see how to turn these on and off.

 Here is what deserves to be outlined in the code below